 The distribution of R. ancylostomus extends beyond the Northwest Indian Ocean, down the coast of East Africa in one direction (including offshore islands such as the Seychelles and Reunion), and across to South East Asia, Australia and the East China Sea in the other (Kyne et al., 2019).
-As these regions were not assessed in our study it is not possible to determine the full landscape of genetic variation in the species.
+While our study provides a significant advance in our understanding of the species, we acknowledge that sampling constraints prevented assessment across its full range, limiting our ability to determine the complete landscape of genetic variation.
 On the one hand, a pattern of decreasing genetic similarity with increasing genetic distance may persist across the entire range, driven by the continuous nature of the species distribution.
 There are a handful of examples demonstrating isolation by distance in similarly coastal shark species, including the lemon shark (Negaprion brevirostris), sandbar shark (Carcharhinus plumbeus) and Caribbean reef shark (Carcharhinus perezi, Ashe et al., 2015; Bernard et al., 2017; Pember et al., 2023), however, it is rare for complete distributions to have been investigated.
 Yet, even under such scenarios, adaptive loci may show signatures of differentiation despite clinal variation at neutral loci (Turbek et al., 2023).
 On the other hand, barriers to gene flow can lead to breakpoints in patterns of isolation by distance.
 For example, deep water trenches and strong ocean currents have been shown to restrict movements and limit gene flow in many coastal elasmobranchs (Dudgeon et al., 2009; Hirschfeld et al., 2021; Humble et al., 2024; Schultz et al., 2008).
 Given its propensity for shallow inshore environments, we anticipate barriers to gene flow beyond the Northwest Indian Ocean will likely give rise to population differentiation in R. ancylostomus.
 Nevertheless, one record exists of an individual caught by a purse seiner in pelagic waters between the African continent and the Seychelles (Forget & Muir, 2021) suggesting the species may be capable of longer distance movements.
-Further sampling and investigation across the entire species range will be crucial to explore this in more detail.
+Further sampling and investigation across the entire species range, while challenging, will be crucial to explore this in more detail.